How does recurring revenue financing work?

 Each recurring-revenue lender has a unique underwriting model to determine how much money you’ll receive upfront and the total amount of credit you’ll have access to.
 Lenders usually take a few things into account:

-- Your existing revenue traction: As of January 2021, typical eligibility for recurring-revenue financing is 4 to 5 months of subscription history, and over $10K in monthly recurring revenue (MRR) or over $120K in annual recurring revenue (ARR).
+- Your existing revenue traction: Typical eligibility for recurring revenue financing is several months of subscription history, over $10K–$15K in monthly recurring revenue (MRR). or over $120K–$180K in annual recurring revenue (ARR), though requirements will vary.

 - Your revenue growth: How fast is your revenue growing?
 You can measure this month-over-month or year-over-year.